kyungseonpark/feast-fork/docs/getting-started/concepts/registry.md

 ### Options for registry implementations

 By default, the registry Feast uses a file-based registry implementation, which stores the protobuf representation of the registry as a serialized file.
-This registry file can be stored in a local file system, or in cloud storage (in, say, S3 or GCS).
+This registry file can be stored in a local file system, or in cloud storage (in, say, S3, GCS, or Azure).

 However, there's inherent limitations with a file-based registry, since changing a single field in the registry requires re-writing the whole registry file.
 With multiple concurrent writers, this presents a risk of data loss, or bottlenecks writes to the registry since all changes have to be serialized (e.g. when running materialization for multiple feature views or time ranges concurrently).